What is 48cm in Inches? A complete walkthrough to Metric-Imperial Conversion

 The Conversion: 48cm to Inches

 The most common way to convert centimeters to inches is using the conversion factor: 1 inch is equal to approximately 2.54 centimeters.
-Therefore, to convert 48 centimeters to inches, we can use the following formula:
+So, to convert 48 centimeters to inches, we can use the following formula:

 Inches = Centimeters / 2.54